YosysHQ/apicula/readme.md

 From there, compile a blinky.

 The example below is for the Trenz TEC0117.
-For other devices, use the model numbers listed above for `--device`, and replace `tec0117` with `runber`, `tangnano`, `tangnano4k` or `honeycomb` accordingly.
+For other devices, use the model numbers listed above for `--device`, and replace `tec0117` with `runber`, `tangnano`, `tangnano4k` or `tangnano9k` accordingly.
 Also note the number of LEDs on your board: 8 for tec0117 and runber, 3 for honeycomb and tangnano.
 You can also use the Makefile in the examples folder to build the examples.

 ```bash